OBerger96/flightGear-controller/README.md

 The Lexer takes the string as it is, and converts it to a logical distribution according to commands and parameters that can run later on with a Scanner.

-The next stage is the ``parser`` stage, which begins converting the "array" created by the Lexer into commands and executes them.
+The next stage is the ``Parser`` stage, which begins converting the "array" created by the Lexer into commands and executes them.

 However, since the script is only supposed to control the plane, we don't want that the interpreter will have to deal with connecting to server and running the simulator, in case there are syntactic errors or incorrent entries that might be discovered in the middle of the script.